Working with the Breath

 Practise this walking meditation, as an aid to working with the breath.

 You can find more of these relaxation meditations over on my Youtube Channel.
-These guided meditation videos are devoted to bringing a state of calm and relaxation in your daily life, especially during these challenging times.
+These guided meditation videos are devoted to bringing a state of calm and relaxation into your daily life, especially during these challenging times.